Skip to main content

 Typically, Japanese maples grow to about 15 to 20 feet tall, and their canopies reach out to about the same length.
 However, there are dwarf versions of these trees that are some of the best options for smaller gardens.
 They have bright, hand-shaped leaves that appear in the summer in a beautiful green color but then turn red, purple, or yellow in the fall.

 If you’re looking to plant one of these beauties, just be aware first that they’re not fast growers.
 Japanese maples aren’t so slow that you won’t notice a change from year to year, but if you need something to grow up quickly to hide that electric meter, you may want to choose a different plant.
-They vary broadly in terms of size, colors, and shapes, making them ideal choices for landscaping and a fan favorite among gardeners across the United States.
+Still, they have a lot going for them — they vary broadly in terms of size, colors, and shapes, making them ideal choices for landscaping.
+If you introduce one to your garden for aesthetic appeal, one of the most important things you should know is how to prune a Japanese maple tree.

 Why you should prune a Japanese maple tree

 There actually is no real reason you should ever need to prune a Japanese maple for health reasons.
 These trees are healthy and grow in a unique way that’s just a part of their charm.
-However, when growing them for landscaping purposes, sometimes it’s necessary to prune a plant to keep it in the shape you want, protect the plant, cut off dead or diseased limbs, or protect the plants around it.
+However, when growing them for landscaping purposes, sometimes it’s necessary to prune a plant to keep it in the shape you want, protect the plant, cut off dead or diseased limbs, or guard the plants around it.
 For example, the broad canopy of the tree might put your sun-loving flowers in the shade for too long and inhibit their growth.
-Other than that, a Japanese maple doesn’t really need to be pruned to promote happy and healthy development.

 When to prune a Japanese maple

 When you start thinking about pruning the plants in your garden, it’s vital to their health that you do your research and find out what time of year is best for that specific plant.
-If you’re just going to be snipping off a few branches of your Japanese maple, you can do that any time of year without affecting the health of the tree.
-However, if you plan to prune a lot of branches to change the shape or size of the tree, you’ll want to do that in the winter.
-Other than that, the old gardener saying “Prune when the shears are sharp” rings true here, too.
-As long as you have clean and high-quality tools, you can lightly prune your tree any time of year.
+If you’re just going to be snipping off a few branches of your Japanese maple, you can do that any time of year without affecting the tree’s overall health.
+However, if you plan to prune a lot of branches to change the shape or size of the tree, you’ll want to prune in the winter.
+Other than that, the old gardener saying “prune when the shears are sharp” rings true here, too.
+As long as you have clean and high-quality gardening tools, you can lightly prune your tree any time of year.

 How to prune a Japanese maple tree